keylimesoda/MaddenAmp/readme.txt

 3. FEATURES
 ===========

+* (NEW) Global Attribute Editing (version 1)
+        Added a Tool to set/increment/decrement player attributes.
+        You can filter by the usual team/position/draft class options

+* (NEW) Coach editing is all corrected including all Priorities and balanced/aggressive/conservative etc.. i.e QB's can have a priority set to scrambing/balanced/pocket

-* (NEW) Depth Chart Editing.
+* Depth Chart Editing.
         PLEASE BE AWARE!!!!
 This lets you set any player to any position, However, i have experimented and it seems the game doesnt allow you to add certain players to positions.
 For example, I couldnt get the game to allow Lineman to play QB.

         In fact I couldnt even put a WR at CB.
 That sucks!!

-* (NEW) Coach searching.
+* Coach searching.

-* (NEW) Better editing of Salary.
+* Better editing of Salary.
 Changes should be effecting Team Salary too now

-* (NEW) Editing of RFA Minimum Tenders and Salary Cap in Franchise files
+* Editing of RFA Minimum Tenders and Salary Cap in Franchise files

 * Editing of some Coach attributes